quixio/quix-docs/docs/platform/definitions.md

 ### Streaming Writer API

 An [HTTP API](../apis/streaming-writer-api/intro.md) used to send telemetry data from any source to a topic in the Quix platform.
 It should be used when it is not possible to use [Quix Streams](../client-library/client-library-intro.md).
+You application **writes** data into Quix Platform.

 ### Streaming Reader API

 A [WebSockets API](../apis/streaming-reader-api/intro.md) used to stream any data directly from a topic to an external application.
 Most commonly used to read the results of a model or service to a real-time web application.
+You application **reads** data from Quix Platform.

 ### Data Catalogue API